JonathanKelsi/pwnable.kr/flag.md

 No symbol table is loaded.
 Use the "file" command.
 ```

-It looks the binary is stripped.
+The binary seems to be stripped.
 Trying our luck with ```strings``` command, we get the following output:

 ```
 $ strings flag